 Another point worth mentioning is the diversity of terrain Te Araroa crosses.
 Cities, thick bush, with lots of roots and mud, sandy beaches and volcanic areas on the North Island and bottom of the South Island, tussock, rocks, scree, long riverbeds and dry flats on the South Island.
 They all were challenging in different ways and thus made the hike very diverse.

-After finishing Te Araroa, I travelled and tramped through New Zealand for another 4 months.
+After finishing Te Araroa, I traveled and tramped through New Zealand for another 4 months.
 And while I have visited many spectacular places during this time, they always reminded me of a region I've seen while hiking Te Araroa.
 So I think, the routing of Te Araroa shows you most, of what Aotearoa has to offer.

 Many locals I met told me it was the worst summer they ever experienced.
 The weather certainly wasn't always on my side: Numerous wet, cold and very windy days made for some really uncomfortable hikes and nights in my tent.
 Especially as the NZ weather is, in my opinion, much harsher than the one I'm used to in Switzerland (e.g. the weather conditions at 1000 meters in New Zealand roughly match with the ones at 2000 meters in Switzerland).